ordinators/ordinator/CONFIGURATION.md

 - Regularly review and update encryption patterns and exclusions
 - Use the `[secrets]` section to manage secrets securely
 - Configure the `[global]` section to set defaults and enable/disable features

+## Troubleshooting

+### Secrets Scanning Issues

+**Scanner detects false positives:**
+- The scanner uses regex patterns to detect common secret formats
+- Prefixed keys (e.g., `test_api_key`) are intentionally detected
+- Use `--verbose` to see detailed information about detected secrets
+- Consider excluding files with false positives using `exclude_patterns`

+**Scanner skips files:**
+- Binary files are automatically skipped to prevent corruption
+- Files with permission issues are skipped with warnings
+- Large files (>10MB) are skipped to maintain performance
+- Check file permissions and ensure files are readable

+**Unicode or special character issues:**
+- The scanner handles Unicode filenames and content
+- Special characters in secret values are supported
+- If issues persist, check file encoding (UTF-8 recommended)

+**Performance issues:**
+- Large repositories may take time to scan
+- Use `--profile` to limit scanning to specific profiles
+- Consider excluding large binary files with `exclude_patterns`

+### Common Error Messages

+**"Permission denied" errors:**
+- Check file permissions with `ls -la`
+- Ensure user has read access to tracked files
+- Use `chmod` to fix permissions if needed

+**"Binary file detected" warnings:**
+- Binary files are automatically skipped for safety
+- This is normal behavior to prevent corruption
+- Use `exclude_patterns` to skip binary files permanently

+**"Large file detected" warnings:**
+- Files >10MB are skipped for performance
+- This prevents scanning large log files or databases
+- Use `exclude_patterns` to skip large files permanently